bac-dam-1991/shopping-list/README.md

 ### Client-side routing
 1. What is client-side routing (CSR)?
-2. Setting up CSR with React router DOM
+2. Installing React router DOM
 3. Setting up views for our routes

 ### Setting up our server